TempChat is now closed

-Group chat for the moment —
+Group chat for the moment — gone when it's over.

-We genuinely cannot read your messages
+We genuinely could not read your messages

-Not "we won't" — we literally can't.
+Not "we won't" — we literally couldn't.
 Here's why.

 🔐